Ranomics

 AI Design · 4 min

-RFdiffusion in Practice: What Works, What Fails, and What Most Guides Leave Out
+RFdiffusion in Practice: What Works and What Fails

 Operational lessons from running RFdiffusion binder design campaigns.
 Scaffold topology biases, hotspot conditioning tradeoffs, partial diffusion for scaffold grafting, failure modes on flat targets and membrane proteins, and how to avoid redundant candidate pools.